Resoundant/phantom_pack/README.md

 ### Run
 `python phantom_pack.py <input_directory>`

+results will be in <input_directory>/phatompack_results/

-Or on a folder than contains multiple patient-exams:
+To batch process a folder than contains multiple patient-exams:

 `python phantom_pack_batch.py <top_directory>`

+will loop over each subfolder in <top_directory> as if running individually

 ### Theory of operation
 PhantomPack finder is meant to operate on a single patient-exam, contained within the provided <input_directory>.
 This directory will be scanned and load DICOM files.
 PDFF and water images are identified by their ImageType and SeriesDescription tags.
 PDFF images will be paired with a Water image by their acquisition sequence, AcquisitionTime, and SliceLocation tags.
 This is meant to  descriminate related series from one another.